WICG/display-locking/explainers/hidden-content-explainer.md

 ## Accessibility

-`content-visibility: hidden-matchable` subtrees will not be included in the accessibility tree because they are not visible on the screen.
-This is the same as `content-visibility: hidden` and offscreen/unrendered `content-visibility: auto` subtrees.
+`content-visibility: hidden-matchable` subtrees will not be included in the accessibility tree because they are not visible on the screen, just like `content-visibility: hidden`.

 The content inside `content-visibility: hidden-matchable` subtrees will still remain accessible to assisstive technology users because there should always be